Bunli

 * Supports template variables: {{name}} for app name

-* Default: ['~/.config/{{name}}/config.json', '.{{name}}rc', '.{{name}}rc.json']
+* Default: ['~/.config/{{name}}/config.json', '.{{name}}rc', '.{{name}}rc.json', '.config/{{name}}.json']

 */

-sources?: string[]
+sources?: string[];

 /**